 Read more about online payments:

 - Majority of the UK’s shoppers willing to pay via wearable devices

 - Barclays attacks Apple Pay and further disrupts payment sector with bPay wearables

 - What will Apple Pay means for SMEs and the UK’s retail industry

 In January 2013, the US Patent and Trademark Office published a patent application from Apple that revealed an invention intended to be a part of “Wallet”.
-According to Apple Patently, the Wallet app invention at that time was shown to offer a series of future services including a number of sub categories for credit and debit and an?ad-hoc cash dispensing networkusing iTunes and Maps.
+According to Apple Patently, the Wallet app invention at that time was shown to offer a series of future services including a number of sub categories for credit and debit and anAd-hoc cash dispensing networkusing iTunes and Maps.
 Apple stated that there were times when users just needed cash and without an ATM in sight their new network would be able to bring a cash requester together with a cash provider using a new app that made the processes somewhat painless.

 In 2014, Apple set outA system that used a secure element to store payment card data “through various air interfaces”.
 Once an initial link-up had been established via NFC, payment card data would be sent from the device to the application processor and then on to the POS terminal, via WiFi or Bluetooth, in an encrypted format.

 Apple has recently applied for a patent regarding a method of transferring money from one iPhone to another.
 Two individuals would be able to make person-to-person payments.
 The transaction would appear to take place in the Wallet app, andTouch ID”would be used to authorise both ends of thetransaction.
 According to Apple, “credit card providers usually charge higher fees for financial transactions where there is no proof that a physical credit card was present.
 If two individuals attempt to directly conduct a financial transaction, they may face higher fees, which may discourage them from using their electronic devices to conduct the financial transaction”.